Home » Price Action Trading Guide

 Bullish Abandoned Baby Pattern

-The idea behind this pattern is that the market has been moving in a defined bear trend and another big sell-off has just occurred (as evidenced by the appearance of the first large bearish candle).
-Then, the appearance of the Doji indicates leveled-off selling, with the open and closing prices of the candle being almost the same.
+The idea behind this pattern is that the market has been moving in a defined bear trend and another big sell-off has just occurred, as evidenced by the appearance of the first large bearish candle.
+The appearance of the Doji indicates leveled-off selling, with the open and closing prices of the candle being almost the same.
 It also indicates bears may be losing momentum and bulls are starting to join in.
 The Doji is followed by a large bullish candle that gaps higher.
-It indicates that bulls have regained control of the market, while selling has been exhausted (at least for now).
+It indicates that bulls have regained control of the market, while selling has been exhausted for the moment.

 At times, traders can observe the formation of two or three Doji candles before the market makes a move to the upside.
-It will again be considered as a Bullish Abandoned Baby pattern, because there has been a steep decline, a leveling off, followed by a sharp increase.
+This is again considered a Bullish Abandoned Baby pattern, because there has been a steep decline and a leveling off, followed by a sharp increase.

 Bearish Abandoned Baby Pattern

-This is a three candle pattern that forms in an existing bull trend and signals the potential reversal of that trend.
-Price action traders expect that once the pattern has been completed the market will continue to move lower, as buying has been exhausted (at least for now).
+This is a three-candle pattern that forms in an existing bull trend and signals its potential reversal.
+Price action traders expect that once the pattern has been completed, the market will continue to move lower, as buying has been exhausted for the time being.
 There are certain criteria that will need to be met for the Bearish Abandoned Baby pattern to form:

 1. First of all, the first candle is a large bullish one and it is part of a defined bull trend;